97joseph/ML_Classification_Algos/README.md

 # ML_Classification_Algos
- A test suite of classificaion problems
+ A test suite of classification problems